PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-10 04:06:37
+Last updated: 2024-04-10 04:07:15
-Random Quote: What the hell is the matter with you?
-You tryin' out for the retard Olympics? - George 'Pornstache' Mendez
+Random Quote: But what is grief, if not love persevering? - Vision